It’s cold out there! Make sure you read our winter walking tips if you’re heading out into the hills.

 From the farmyard, take the secret tunnel to the children’s playground.
 Fetch water from the stream using the Archimedes screw, and enjoy the huge sand play area (pack wellies and waterproofs!)

-Please note that the house and garden remain closed for conservation until the 15th March.
+Please note that the house and garden remain closed for conservation until 19th March.

 Combine your visit to Chatsworth farmyard and adventure playground with our Peak District Kids walk to Chatsworth Hunting Tower and Aqueduct in Stand Wood.
 We’ve also got a pram friendly version of this walk.
 Click here to read our full guide to visiting Chatsworth with kids.